A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island of Gods!

 Heymondo offers low-cost Travel Insurance to keep you covered on all your adventures.

 Kelingking Beach in Nusa Penida is one of the most amazing places I have ever been to and it’s the best location for sunset to finish off your one day trip Nusa Penida.

-Kelingking Beach, also know as Kelingking Secret Point, is located on the west coast of Nusa Penida Island.
+Kelingking Beach, also known as Kelingking Secret Point, is located on the west coast of Nusa Penida Island.

 Kelingking Beach has multiple viewpoints around the edge of the cliffs, offering spectacular views up and down the coastline of Nusa Penida.

-Here is an overview of the DIY Nusa Penida Day Trip Itinerary #2
+Here is an overview of the DIY Nusa Penida one day tour itinerary #2

 Atuh Beach is located on the far most eastern point of Nusa Penida Island.
 From the main town of Toya Pakeh, it’s approximately a 45-minute drive to reach Atuh Beach.